 Software systems come and go.

-Back in the day they were tightly tied to the hardware and operating system in your datacenter even to the point that each system had to be compiled for specific versions of the OS and the language it was written in.
+Back in the day, they were tightly tied to the hardware and operating system in your data center, even to the point that each system had to be compiled for specific OS versions and the language it was written in.

 This simple quiz is based on my own market research for clients which I share with you to stimulate your thinking.